RIODABERD/argon2-login-demo/README.md

 # Argon2 Secure Login Demo

-This program demonstrates the capabilities of Argon2 Password Hashing in Python (Interactive CLI).
+This program demonstrates the capabilities of Argon2 Password Hashing in Python.

 ---